wfp/editorial-guide/detail-4-placenames.md

 ---
-title: Geographical Terms
+title: Place Names
-permalink: /place-names/geographical-terms/
+permalink: /detail/place-names/
-categories: Place Names
+categories: Detail
 layout: page
 resource: true
 ---

+### Geographical Terms

 Check the names of countries, towns etc. in an atlas, on WFPgo, the internet or in this guide.